 I think that it is possible that the change was made to align with a misinterpretation of Jacob 3:5 to suggest that the commandment of monogamy was given only to Lehi’s posterity.
 This would support the idea that a commandment of monogamy was exclusive to their people, and leave room for the Lord to allow men to have many wives and concubines in other times and places.

-This aligns with the prevailing interpretation of Jacob 2:30, which suggests that, while monogamy is the standard practice among Lehi’s people, the Lord retains the prerogative to temporarily suspend His commandment against the taking of multiple wives and concubines should He so choose.
+This aligns with the conventional interpretation of Jacob 2:30, which suggests that, while monogamy is the standard practice among Lehi’s people, the Lord retains the prerogative to temporarily suspend His commandment against the taking of multiple wives and concubines should He so choose.

 However, a notable challenge arises when examining this within the context of the Book of Mormon.
 The Lord, as depicted in the Book of Mormon, consistently condemns this practice among every people, including the pre-Abrahamic Jaredites (Ether 10:5), the Nephites (Jacob 2-3, Mosiah 11:2, 4, 14), and includes those residing “in the land of Jerusalem, yea, and in all the lands of my people” (Jacob 2:31).